Trevin Giles

-Trevin Dewayne Giles (born August 6, 1992) is an American mixed martial artist (MMA).
-Giles currently competes in the welterweight division in the Ultimate Fighting Championship (UFC).
+Trevin Dewayne Giles (born August 6, 1992) is an American former mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship (UFC).

 Background

 Giles was born in San Antonio, Texas, and was a football defensive player at Alief Taylor High School in Houston, Texas.
 Giles started martial arts training when he was 20 years old.

 Mixed martial arts career

 Early career

 Giles started his professional MMA career in 2014, with a triangle choke submission of Angelus Raymond McFarlane.
 He would go on to amass a 4–0 record fighting in the Texas circuit.

 He fought outside of Texas for the first time on March 25, 2015, when he was scheduled to fight Brendan Allen at Legacy FC 52.
 Giles beat the future UFC middleweight by rear-naked choke.

 After a first-round TKO of Robert McCarthy at Caribbean UFF 10, Giles was scheduled to fight Robert McCarthy at RFA 41.
 Giles submitted McCarthy with a rear-naked choke in the second round.

 At Legacy FC 59, Giles was scheduled to fight another future UFC middleweight in Ike Villanueva.
 He beat Villanueava by a third-round arm-triangle choke.

 Giles headlined LFA 3 in a middleweight bout with Ryan Spann.
 He beat Spann by split decision, to keep his undefeated record.